 One of the best ways to learn about the culture of a city and a country is to do it through their food.
 There’s no better way to do this than by taking a cooking class.
 The local Hmong food is unique and in this cooking class, you’ll learn how to make several dishes and sauces which complement the dishes.
 Plus, of course, you get to eat your creations.
 It’s a fabulous way to explore the back streets and the local life of Luang Prabang.
 Book now to experience this tasty cultural experience in Luang Prabang.

 Take a Cruise on a Mekong Slow Boat

-This is an amazing way to arrive in or leave Luang Prabang – read here about how travelled from Luang Prabang to Huay Xai and then onto Thailand.
-If you don’t want to take the 2 day trip up the Mekong, then you can take an hour-long cruise from Luang Prabang.
+This is an amazing way to arrive in or leave Luang Prabang – read here about how traveled from Luang Prabang to Huay Xai and then onto Thailand.
+If you don’t want to take the 2-day trip up the Mekong, then you can take an hour-long cruise from Luang Prabang.

 Visit Luang Prabang for the Fire Boat Festival in October